 Hyundai gave the e-Bogie serious versatility by creating the Trailer Drone, which uses two e-Bogies to carry a full-size semi trailer.

 Each e-Bogie can work together in something Hyundai calls Cluster Mode.
 This allows the two bots in a Trailer Drone to move independently at either end to maneuver the trailer.
 The shipping container also unloads itself by deploying legs to free the e-Bogies underneath.

 Sensors are installed on the e-Bogies and trailer to help navigate highway travel.
 These drones will be able to cluster together to improve aerodynamics and efficiency for long trips.
 The Trailer Drone is expected to deliver an impressive 621 miles per H2 fuel-up.

-Outside of hauling cargo, Hyundai believes the e-Bogie could be useful for disaster relief and rescue.
+and rescue.
 Since no in-person operator is required, the e-Bogie could safely drive through dangerous or unstable landscapes where assistance is needed.
 Firefighters and injured people in hard-to-reach areas could be located and helped using the bots’ aerial drone, stored and charged atop of the e-Bogie.

 The e-Bogie’s storage compartments could hold first-aid supplies, food and water, or other necessary resources.
 You can even fit a pair of stretchers for evacuating people between the drone’s wheels.

 There’s no concrete date for when the e-Bogie will be in mass production.
 But Hyundai is making it clear that they intend to capitalize on hydrogen-based power—an interest their home country of South Korea shares.

 However, if ideas like the Rescue Drone are any indication, there’s a lot of potential for zero-emission vehicles across industries.
 If testing is successful, more automakers will see fuel cell technology as a viable option for transportation.